sash-mt5/bybit-official-api-docs/en/rest_api.md

 ####API Function

 > 'order_id' is required for cancelling active order.
 The unique 36 characters order ID was returned to you when the active order was created successfully.
+> 'symbol' is recommend filled, Otherwise, there will be a small probability of failure.

 >You may cancel active order that are unfilled and partially filled.
 Fully filled order cannot be cancelled.